South Asian culture takes on Canadian music scene with new Juno’s category

 CARAS has stated that the new award "will celebrate recordings throughout the diaspora, supporting their tremendous growth and success."
 They also added that Canada is the heart of South Asian music.

-According to data recorded in 2021, 2.3 million South Asian people were living in Canada with 1.3 million of them being Indian.
-At Seneca Polytechnic many international students are of South Asian Descent.
-A couple of students say that the new category is good for the Canadian music industry because it will help the genre to be more recognized by listeners and that it will open the door for more inclusive categories in the future.
+At Seneca Polytechnic, many international students are of South Asian descent themselves.
+They say that the new category is good for the Canadian music industry because it will help the genre to be more recognized by listeners and that it will open the door for more inclusive categories in the future.
 One student added that everyone should be represented in any award regardless of class, culture or race and there should not be bias opinions when looking for talent.

-Seneca Student and Student Coordinator candidate, Aryan Kaushik says that “…these Juno Awards really contribute to Canadian culture...” and many other people feel connected by this new category.
-He also says that Canada is very diverse regarding how many cultures are being represented in the country.
-Kaushik adds that Canada is a country that is very accepting of all kinds of people.
+Seneca Student and Student Coordinator candidate, Aryan Kaushik says that “these Juno Awards really contribute to Canadian culture because Canadian culture is so diverse."
+"As so many cultures over here, so many people got connected by these awards."
+Kaushik adds that Canada is a mother country that accepts people from all over the world.

-Another student has said that having a category that is exclusive to South Asian music will help those artists get recognized in the industry.
-Journalism student, Rhitvik Bhasin says that South Asian music was not recognized in the western culture.
-He adds that now times are changing, and those artists are getting the recognition they deserve.
+Another student says that having a category that is exclusive to South Asian music will help those artists get recognized in the industry.
+Journalism student, Rhitvik Bhasin says that South Asian music was not recognized in western culture.
+"But right now...it's getting changed, everything is getting changed."

-As for the other new category, the Songwriting award will acknowledge the writers who have written for other recording artists.
-It will also split the current songwriting category into two different songwriting categories.
+The Songwriting award will acknowledge the writers who have written for other recording artists.
+It will split the current songwriting category into two different songwriting categories.
 The other songwriting category will acknowledge people who have their own original songs.

 Other changes will also be set for next year’s awards from the Breakthrough artist and breakthrough group being merged into one category and the Indigenous categories being rebranded to recording categories.